-Next: , Previous: Using mprof for profiling memory retention, Up: Profiling [Contents][Index]
+Next: Using threadscope, Previous: Using mprof for profiling memory retention, Up: Profiling [Contents][Index]

 The user interface of the deep profiler is a browser.
-To display the information contained in a deep profiling data file (which will be called Deep.data unless you renamed it), start up your browser and give it a URL of the form http://server.domain.name/cgi-bin/mdprof_cgi?/full/path/name/Deep.data.
+To display the information contained in a deep profiling data file (whose name will have the form programname_date_time.data unless you renamed it), start up your browser and give it a URL of the form http://server.domain.name/cgi-bin/mdprof_cgi?/full/path/name/Deep.data.
 The server.domain.name part should be the name of a machine with the following qualifications: it should have a web server running on it, and it should have the ‘mdprof_cgi’ program installed in the web server’s CGI program directory.
 (On many Linux systems, this directory is /usr/lib/cgi-bin.)
-The /full/path/name/Deep.data part should be the full path name of the deep profiling data file whose data you wish to explore.
+The /full/path/name/programname_date_time.data part should be the full path name of the deep profiling data file whose data you wish to explore.
 The name of this file must not have percent signs in it, and it must end in the suffix .data.
+(The deep profiler will replace this suffix with .procrep to get access to the other file generated by the profiling run.)

 When you start up ‘mdprof’ using the command above, you will see a list of the usual places where you may want to start looking at the profile.
 Each place is represented by a link.
 Clicking on and following that link will give you a web page that contains both the profile information you asked for and other links, some of which present the same information in a different form and some of which lead to further information.
 You explore the profile by clicking on links and looking at the resulting pages.